acg-team/ProPIP/README.md

 ----
 #### Licence

-     * ProPIP is a computer program whose purpose is to infer phylogentic trees
+     * ProPIP is a computer program whose purpose is to infer Multiple Sequence
-     * under indel-aware and indel-non-aware substitution models for nucleotide,
+     * Alignment under indel-aware and indel-non-aware substitution models for
-     * protein, and codon datasets
+     * nucleotide and protein datasets
      *
      * This software is based and extends the following libraries:
      *